boralyl/boralyl.github.io/_posts/2021-10-31-automating_a_gas_insert_fireplace.md

 The Proflame 2 transmitter remote does not expose a sleep timer function, so I built one into Home Assistant.
 This automation uses 2 Home Assistant helpers.

-1. A number helper that allows the number of hours (in half hour increments) to set the sleep timer.
+1. A number helper that allows the number of hours (in half hour increments) to be specified to set the sleep timer.
 2. A timer helper that will handle starting/restarting/finishing based on the number configured above.